CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

      az connectedk8s enable-features -n Arc-Data-Demo-DirectMode -g azure-arc --features cluster-connect custom-locations

      ```
-    The output should be similar as shown below:
+    The output should be similar to as shown below:

     **"Successfully enabled features: ['cluster-connect', 'custom-locations'] for the Connected Cluster Arc-Data-Demo-DirectMode"**

-      > **Note:** Custom Locations feature is dependent on the Cluster Connect feature.
-So both features have to be enabled for custom locations to work.
+      > **Note:** The Custom Locations feature is dependent on the Cluster Connect feature.
+So, both the features have to be enabled for custom locations to work.
 Also, az connectedk8s enable-features needs to be run on a machine where the kubeconfig file is pointing to the cluster on which the features are to be enabled.

 1. Run the below command to deploy the extension of Azure Arc-enabled Data Services on Azure Arc Kubernetes cluster.